JvanKatwijk/SDRunoPlugin_1090/README.md

    - interactive mode - showing the list of "visible" planes;
  * the metric can be chosen;
  * a file can be selected to dump some info on passing planes
- * a choice can be made to display the bplanes on a map (http on)
+ * a choice can be made to display the bplanes on a map (http on) using port 8080.

 The plugin will - when started - try to set the frequency on 1090 MHz, Note however, that some planes use frequencies with an offset of up to